-As a dog owner, health problems are something you don’t want to think about.
+As a large dog owner, health problems are something you don’t want to think about.
 However, many health conditions are treatable, or at least manageable, if caught early enough, so it’s crucial that you’re aware of what symptoms to look out for so you can get your dog treatment as soon as you notice any potential red flags.

 With that in mind, here are the most common health problems in large breed dogs.

 Instead of the head of the femur sliding smoothly inside the hip joint, it rubs and grinds against the joint instead.
 Over time, this causes the joint to deteriorate, leading to immense pain and a reduced quality of life.

 That’s why it’s crucial to buy the right food for your large breed puppy – you want to give them the best start in life and let them grow at an appropriate pace to help prevent developmental problems like dip dysplasia.

-Check out our large breed puppy food review to make sure your puppy is off to a great start.
+Check out our guide to the best large breed puppy food to make sure your puppy is off to a great start.
 If your dog is an adult, it isn’t too late to make sure they’re on the best possible food.

 Elbow dysplasia is caused by abnormal growth of the elbow joints and is one of the most common causes of front-leg lameness in giant and large breed dogs.

 The breeds most commonly affected by elbow dysplasia include:

 Managing your dog’s weight can help reduce the painful symptoms of elbow dysplasia, but surgery may be required as your dog ages and pain increases.

 Dogs over 80 pounds are more than 60 times as likely to develop osteosarcoma as dogs weighing less than 75 pounds.
 Rottweilers are especially hard hit by this disease, with 1 out of every 8 Rottweilers affected.

 If osteosarcoma is caught very early on, amputation of the affected leg is sometimes enough to cure the disease.
 Sadly, though, 90% of osteosarcomas spread to a dog’s lungs, where it becomes much more difficult to treat.